My Chinese Grandfather

-As a child, Brenda visits her Grandfather who collects, dries and sells seaweed along the coast of California.
-When she is older, she helps him with his work.
-Brenda finds his ways strange and the work hard, but the two find unique ways of talking and enjoying each other’s company.
+Brenda's grandfather collects, dries and sells seaweed along the coast of California.
+When she is older, she finds his ways strange and the work hard, but the two find unique ways of talking and enjoying each other’s company.

 - What service did Brenda’s Grandfather provide?
 Why do you think he lived the simple life he did?